FAForever/wiki-pages/Development/AI/AI-Modding.md

 io.read()
 ```

-Click and drag the Lua file you want to run onto the windows executable (lua54.exe); if io.read() is at the end of the code then the window will stay open until you press enter.
+Click and drag the Lua file you want to run onto the Windows executable (lua54.exe); if io.read() is at the end of the code then the window will stay open until you press enter.
 For example, I made use of this to test multi-dimensional tables to ensure I was referencing them correctly.

 - Lua optimisation